 CFA have completed two s.53V environmental audits for Penshurst training centre.
 You can access environmental audits using our online tool.

-After reviewing the completed assessments and environmental audits, we have issued CFA with further notices.
-They require extensive upgrades at their training facilities.
+After reviewing the completed assessments and environmental audits, we issued CFA with further notices requiring extensive upgrades at their training facilities.
+These works have been completed and the notices revoked.
 Improved practices and infrastructure at the training facilities will prevent contamination in the future and protect human health and the environment.
+CFA continues to undertake ongoing management and monitoring at the training sites.

 Read next